Cupping Therapy

 Are the cupping marks permanent?

-Does fire cupping hurt?
+Does cupping hurt?

-Is fire cupping safe?
+Is cupping safe?

 Yes, when performed by a qualified practitioner.
 The flame is never placed on the body, its purpose is simply to warm the cup and create suction.

-How does fire cupping fit into Chinese medicine?
+How does cupping fit into Chinese medicine?

 What should I do after a cupping session?